Articles of the Association of

 2. Discontinuation stated by the decision of the Executive Board – in case of failure to contribute to the association's dues for a period of three months after prior written reminder.

-3. Expulsion by the resolution of the Executive Board.
+3. Expulsion by the resolution of the Disciplinary Commission following the disciplinary procedure.
 This can be pronounced only when a member acts contrary to regulations and resolutions of Association's Authorities, or injures the Association in an unreasonable manner.

 4. Loss of legal personality in case of legal entity having a status of a Supporting member.